-I stood on a hillock near the barrow.
+I STOOD ON a hillock near the Barrow.
 The land was covered with snow and ice, the horizon stretching out in a vast panorama of winter.
-It was like the perfect picture: The snow gleamed under an overcast sky, sparkling with the cold.
+It was the perfect picture.
+The snow gleamed under an overcast sky, sparkling with the cold.
 Here and there, patches of ice glistened, a sheen rippling across the landscape, casting pale blue shadows to blanket the world.
-Evergreens—firs and cedars-stood cloaked in white blankets, the snow weighing down their limbs to touch the ground.
+Evergreens—firs and cedars—stood cloaked in white, the snow weighing down their limbs so they brushed the ground.

-As I surveyed the land around my barrow, I was aware that, not ten yards away, Check, my personal guard, kept watch.
-Beside him stood Fearless, who had recovered from his wounds.
-The Cambyra Fae had healed quickly, even from the severe wounds he had sustained from the Shadow Hunters, and while he had been in great pain for several weeks, now he was back in action.
+As I surveyed the land around my Barrow, I was aware that not ten yards away, Check, my personal guard, kept watch.
+Beside him stood Fearless, who had thankfully recovered from his wounds.
+Cambyra Fae healed quickly, and Fearless had mended right up, even with the severe wounds he’d sustained from the Shadow Hunters.
+While he had been in great pain for several weeks, now he was back in action.
 I had noticed a side effect of the attack that was both welcome and curious: His attitude toward me had shifted.
-Where before, he had been doing his duty, now I sensed loyalty mingled in with that duty; an impression of respect that he hadn’t offered me before.
+Where before he had simply been doing his duty, now I sensed loyalty mingled in with that duty; an impression of respect that he hadn’t offered me before.

-I listened to the slipstream carefully, searching for information.
-The realm of Snow and Ice might be mine to command, but it was vulnerable, and Myst was still out there, we were in danger, and we couldn’t let down our guard.
-I trusted the scouts and my advisors, I had begun to realize that my awareness had heightened since the coronation, and I could-if I listened carefully-sense Myst when she was around.
-After all, in a lifetime long before this one, she had been my mother and I had been her daughter Cherish, the hope of the Indigo Court, until I betrayed both her and my people.
+As I stood there, I plunged myself into the slipstream, searching for information.
+The realm of Snow and Ice might be mine to command, but we were terribly vulnerable.
+While Myst was still out there, we were in danger, and we couldn’t let down our guard.
+I trusted the scouts and my advisors, but ever since my coronation, my awareness had heightened.
+If I listened carefully enough, I could reach out, almost touch Myst’s energy.
+After all, we were bound together from a lifetime long before this one.
+She had been my mother, and I had been her daughter Cherish, the shining star and hope of the Indigo Court, until I betrayed both her and my people.

-Ulean, my wind Elemental, swept around me.
-She was stronger here, the winter kingdom agreed with her.
-While she'd always come through clear to me-ever since being bound to me when I was six years old-here, in this frozen realm, I had become even more aware of her.
+Ulean, my Wind Elemental, swept around me.
+She was stronger here, in our frozen realm.
+The winter kingdom agreed with her.
+While I’d always heard her clearly—from the very beginning when we were first bound together—here I had become even more aware of her.

-At times, I thought I could catch a visible glimpse of her.
-Strict, my advisor, had told me it was one of the side effects from taking the crown-one in a long line of shifts and changes that I had been going through.
-Some days, I looked in the mirror and wasn't entirely sure of who I was.
+At times, I thought I could catch a glimpse of her.
+Strict, my advisor, had told me it was one of the side effects of taking the crown.
+One more in a long line of shifts and changes that I had been going through.
+Some days, I looked in the mirror and wasn’t entirely sure of who I was.

 Cicely, there is danger close by.
 A looming shadow.
 I believe Myst is on the rise again.
 Ulean swept past me, swirling snow in the gust of her wake.

 Shivering, but not from the cold, I pulled my cloak tightly around my shoulders.
 The owl feathers used to make the cape had been gathered one by one, hand-sewn by a talented seamstress.
 My Uwilahsidhe brethren had gifted it to me for my wedding, an honor that meant they’d accepted me into their people.
 My people.
-I was half magic-born, and half Uwilahsidhe-a branch of the Cambyra Sidhe.
-We were the owl shifters.
-I'd only discovered the latter half of my heritage less than six weeks before.
-The cloak had been a wedding gift from my people.
+I was half magic-born, and half Uwilahsidhe—the owl-shifters, a branch of the Cambyra Sidhe.
+I’d only discovered the latter half of my heritage six weeks before.
+Everything I thought I’d known about myself had changed in that time.

-I reached out, trying to sense the danger she'd mentioned.
-It was like stretching a new muscle-one that wasn't in body but within my spirit.
-Focusing, I sent out feelers, probing the landscape, creeping like vines through the slipstream.
-There, I could sense an arctic fox, and over there-the hare it was stalking.
-A ways beyond and I felt the chill of a group of Ice Elementals passing through, their focus so distant and alien that I couldn't have deciphered their intent if anybody paid me to.
+I reached out, trying to sense the danger Ulean had mentioned.
+It was like stretching a new muscle—not a physical one, but mental.
+Focusing, I sent out feelers, probing the landscape.
+They crept like vines through the slipstream.
+There, I could sense an arctic fox, and over there—the hare it was stalking.
+A ways beyond I felt the silent passage of a group of Ice Elementals, their focus so distant and alien that I couldn’t have deciphered their intent if you paid me to.
 But the creatures were my subjects, they were aligned to me, and so I simply touched their energy before I passed on.

-Beyond the Ice Elementals, I came to a treeline, and the dark sentinels of the woodlands whispered rumors in my ears.
-There were creatures in the woods-creatures who did not belong here, even though they, too, were born of winter and hearkened to the dark months of the year.
+Beyond the Ice Elementals, I came to a tree line, and the dark sentinels of the woodlands whispered rumors in my ears.
+There were creatures in the woods—monsters who did not belong here, even though they, too, were born of winter and hearkened to the dark months of the year.